erymuzuan/rx/source/web/web.sph/index.md

 You now have successfully created your first app.
 To get to know the full power of Rx Developer, we can arrange a training session as well the full set of documentation that can be reached at
 [`http://localhost:<port>/docs`](/docs)

+The the rest of the documentation at [Rx Developer Center](http://rxdocs.azurewebsites.net)